guangyic/projectludwig/README.md

 __Disclaimer:__ Again, depending on the length of the piece(s) and their complexity, training to convergence can take anywhere from 4 seconds per epoch up to close to 60 seconds per epoch.
 If you have access to a cloud GPU or your own CUDA-enabled GPU, this will speed up training significantly.

 ### _Step 3: Prediction & Production_
+Once the model has finished training, music generation can begin!

+In order to do this, the predictions from the model have to move from Python-readbale format to MIDI.

 ---
 ## __Results__